duggiemitchell/welcome_ES2015/README.md

 `npm install --save-dev gulp`

 At your project root create a gulpfile.js file.
-To use ES6 in your project, it's important yo insyal Babel (Babel 6) as a dependecy along with the es2015 plugin preset
+To use ES6 in your project, it's important to install Babel (Babel 6) as a dependecy along with the es2015 plugin preset
 ```
 npm install babel-core babel-preset-2015 --save-dev
 ```